vinushma/angularQuestions/README.md

 56. there is 5 methods paralley and update at the end catch data2(ForkJoin)
 57. execution parallel methods - ForkJoin(to call paralled API's),SwitchMap(Used for search operation),ConcatMap(Sequencially API calls),MergeMap)
 58. What are Generic in Angular?
-59. what is the use of interface in angular with example
+59. what is the use of interface in angular with example?
+60. what is resolver in Angular?

 </pre>